alanbarnett/ptheme/README.md

 prompt, by changing the `GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `GIT_PROMPT` variable before running any git commands in the prompt scripts).

+#### plugins/divider.sh

+This plugin is for controlling the `ENABLE_DIVIDER` function.
+It sets it to 1 initially, as well.
+It also gives this function for controlling it:

+`divider` is a command that takes "on" or "off" as parameters, and sets the variable to a 1 or 0.
+This function is very similar to gitpt, except it controls the variable for printing an 80 column divider.
+You can print your divider in any way you like, but also included in the bin/ folder is a script called 80col_divider.sh that echo's a string of 80 dots.